Want to give voice back to the voiceless through a gift to SongShine?

 Parkinson’s & Movement Disorders Center, Eisenhower Medical Center

-b. present workshops to introduce SongShine vocal therapy methods.
+c. present workshops to introduce SongShine vocal therapy methods;

-c. continue creating course material using music, speech, creative drama, and imagination.
+d. continue to create course material using music, speech, creative drama, and imagination.

 Theory Behind SongShine